OpenCTI-Platform/connectors/hygiene/Readme.md

 ## Behavior

-The connector adds a `Hygiene:$Info` tag on items that correspond to a warning list entry.
+1. Adds a `Hygiene` tag on items that correspond to a warning list entry.
+2. Adds an external reference that points to the warning list.